-Temperature mapping is the study of temperature distribution within a temperature controlled environment, such as industrial fridges, cool rooms, warehouses and receiving/loading bays.
+Temperature mapping is the study of temperature distribution within a temperature-controlled environment, such as industrial fridges, cool rooms, warehouses and receiving/loading bays.
 The mapping study identifies possible cold spots (or hot spots) and helps determine whether or not remedial actions are required.
-The mapping study also validates the area to ensure temperature sensitive products such as perishable food and pharmaceutical goods are stored well within their ideal temperature.
+The mapping study also validates the area to ensure temperature-sensitive products such as perishable food and pharmaceutical goods are stored well within their ideal temperature.

 Temperature Mapping Protocol

 The purpose of the Temperature Mapping Protocol is to ensure the mapping exercise can be carried out in the correct manner.
 It should be prepared, reviewed and approved by someone who has a thorough understanding of the exercise.
 The protocol should define all acronyms and technical terms and describe how the facility is to be mapped.
-It should also clearly define the scope, purpose and reason of carrying out the mapping exercise.
-Ideally two studies should be done in each area to observe the effect of seasonal variation.
+It should also clearly define the scope, purpose and reason for carrying out the mapping exercise.
+Ideally, two studies should be done in each area to observe the effect of seasonal variation.

 Temperature Mapping Study